CS 102 3D Modeling & Printing 3 SH

 CS 350 Object Oriented Software Engineering 4 SH

 This course addresses the application of theory, knowledge, and practice for effectively and efficiently building software systems that satisfy the requirements of users and customers.
 Central topics are software quality, evolution, reuse and cost.
 The methods introduced are applicable to small, medium, and large-scale systems.
-The course emphasizes modern object-oriented methodologyies and encompasses all phases of the life cycle of a software system, including requirements specification and analysis, design, construction, testing, and operation and maintenance.
+The course emphasizes modern object-oriented methodologies and encompasses all phases of the life cycle of a software system, including requirements specification and analysis, design, construction, testing, and operation and maintenance.
 Students participate in a team project for development of a medium-size system.
 This course will be an elective in the Computer Science program unless it is used as a required Software Engineering course.
 Rotates with CS 360 Distributed Applications Engineering and CS 305 Database Applications Engineering.
+Prerequisite: CS 205 and 221.
+CS 240 strongly suggested.

 CS 351 Independent Study 3 SH